SneaksAndData/nexus/README.md

 ./swag init --parseDependency --parseInternal -g main.go
 ```

 This is required for the API clients (Go and Python) to be updated correctly.
+Note that until Swag 2.0 is released OpenAPI v3 model must be updated using [Swagger converter](https://converter.swagger.io/#/Converter/convertByContent)